-Greekletter organizations Traditionally known as social Greeklettered student organizations, fraternities and sororities at Arizona State University are centered on four values that drive our community forward: Learn and Grow, Build Relationships, Give Back and Do the Right Thing.
-As a collective of over 75 organizations, their mission is to create the premier fraternity and sorority experience in the country.
-Community members succeed academically, are elected to leadership roles in student government, dedicate thousands of hours to community service, raise hundreds of thousands of dollars for charitable organizations and build campus spirit, pride and tradition through major campus events.
-Most importantly, fraternity and sorority life provides the opportunity to establish bonds with dedicated, talented and diverse people on campus and be a part of a global network of alumni that will last a lifetime.
-"The BAC has given me the resources I need in order to be successful in the future!"
-Cornelius Foxworth, Senior The Divine Nine National Pan-Hellenic Council (NPHC) The National Pan-Hellenic Council (NPHC), also known as the "Divine Nine" is the coordinating body for the historically African-American fraternities and sororities at Arizona State University.
+The National Pan-Hellenic Council, also known as the "Divine Nine," is the coordinating body for the historically African-American fraternities and sororities at Arizona State University.

+The Divine Divine National National Pan-Hellenic Council (NPHC)

+The National Pan-Hellenic Council (NPHC), also known as the "Divine Nine" is the coordinating body for the historically African-American fraternities and sororities at Arizona State University.
+ASU is home to eight of the Divine Nine organizations.
 Originally formed in 1930 at Howard University, the purpose of the NPHC is "unanimity of thought and action as far as possible in the conduct of Greek-letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations."
 NPHC honors the historical spirit of community service, cooperation, cultural consciousness, scholarship, servant leadership and unity.